Say Yes to a Secure Presence in the Cloud

 Now there’s a way to say yes to the move to cloud computing.
 Preventing threats changes the focus from chasing malicious acts that have already occurred to maintaining secure resources and networks.
 Protecting data and applications is not sufficient.
 Memory and networks need to be protected as well.

-Anjuna Enterprise Enclaves enable applications to be securely deployed anywhere enclave-based hardware is supported.
+Anjuna Enterprise Enclaves make these environments both secure and simple to implement, so that applications to be securely deployed anywhere enclave-based hardware is supported.
 Yes, this includes ALL clouds—private, public and hybrid—as well as containers, virtual machines, and bare-metal servers.
 Anjuna allows enterprises to execute anywhere—on premises or in the cloud—and still maintain secure control.

 With Anjuna, moving to secure enclaves is fast and simple.
 No recoding or recompilation of applications is required, and there’s no need to use an SDK.
 Within just a few minutes, a secure enclave is established—without changes to applications or operations.